 Combine the ground beef with the beaten egg, bread crumbs, Worcestershire sauce, and salt; mix thoroughly.

 Shape into about 2 1/2 dozen (1/2-ounce) meatballs or 16 to 18 (1-ounce) meatballs.
 Arrange the meatballs in the prepared baking pan and bake for 12 to 18 minutes, or until cooked through; drain well.
 Alternatively, place a cooling rack in the pan and bake the meatballs on the rack.

 Add meatballs to sauce, stir to coat, cover and cook on LOW for 3 to 4 hours.

 Place in a serving dish, or leave in the crock pot, and serve with toothpicks.

-Quick Version - Heat the sauce ingredients in a Dutch oven or stockpot.
+- For a quick version, heat the sauce ingredients in a Dutch oven or stockpot.
 Add the cooked or frozen meatballs, cover, and simmer for 20 to 30 minutes.
 Transfer to the slow cooker (low setting) or chafing dish for serving.